 Committees

 To ensure the effectiveness of corporate governance and further enhance the soundness and reliability of the Group’s business model, as well as the transparency of management, we have established the Risk Committee and the Conflicts of Interest Committee as advisory bodies to the Board of Directors to complement the three committees required under the Companies Act, namely, the Nominating Committee, the Compensation Committee, and the Audit Committee.
-As a trust bank group, the Conflicts of Interest Committee possesses supervisory functions unlike at any other financial group.

 Every year, each committee conducts a self-evaluation in an effort to improve its autonomous management by considering and adopting measures aimed at improving issues identified in the evaluation.
 The results of the self-evaluations are reported to the Board of Directors in April for deliberation.